Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-build-and-test-a-node.md

 java -jar {folder}/*.jar path/to/config/file
 ```

 > :bulb: For OSX - homebrew is preferable choice.
-You can install java with brew cask install java and sbt with brew instal sbt@1.
-Build/Test steps are common for any OS \(but you should use ‘\' instead of '/' in windows\).
+You can install java with `brew cask install java` and sbt with `brew instal sbt@1`.
+Build/Test steps are common for any OS (but you should use `\` instead of `/` in Windows).